The Mary Rose

 A huge archaeological and engineering project result in a large section of the hull being raised in 1982, and the ship was towed to a special conservation building in Portsmouth for preservation and display to the public.

 The Mary Rose is one of several vessels on display at the Portsmouth Historic Dockyard.
 Others include the HMS Victory and HMS Warrior.
 Also at the dockyard is the Royal Naval Museum.
+The Mary Rose has a separate admission to the other attractions, though a variety of joint tickets are available.

-About Mary Rose
+About The Mary Rose

 Address: Portsmouth Historic Dockyard, Visitor Centre, Portsmouth, Hampshire, England, PO1 3PY